Over the course of my life, I've signed a lot of things.

 Clause 20-21 include restriction on the man’s right to contract further marriages while still married to his first wife.

-This clause states that if a man is already married then under the Muslim Family Law Ordinance 1961, he must show that he has obtained permission from the Union Council to marry another woman.
-The Union Council in turn requires proof that the permission of the existing wife/wives has been obtained.
+This clause states that if a man is already married then under the Muslim Family Law Ordinance 1961, he must present proof to the Union Council that he has obtained permission from his existing wife/wives to marry another woman.
 That being said, even if it is discovered that the first wife had not given her blessing, the second marriage will not be invalidated.

 She can however use it as proof to obtain a khula or divorce if she had been given that right.
 And if the husband has contracted a second marriage without going through the formalities, it's a criminal offense and is punishable by jail time as well as a fine.